 Interests & Expertise

-Recent projects include (1) analyzing social support networks on large-scale online platforms following recurring, industry-wide mass layoffs; (2) examining 20 years of career adaptation among workers who encounter challenges during vocational training; and (3) analyzing 250,000 company reports linked to GLOBE leadership practices to identify organizational and managerial characteristics that help explain how quickly employees are laid off around the world.
+Recent projects include (1) analyzing social support networks on large-scale online platforms following recurring, industry-wide mass layoffs; (2) analyzing 250,000 company reports linked to GLOBE leadership practices to identify organizational and managerial characteristics that help explain how quickly employees are laid off around the world and (3) examining 20 years of career adaptation among workers who encounter challenges during vocational training.

-Recent projects include (1) analyzing social support networks on large-scale online platforms following recurring, industry-wide mass layoffs; (2) examining 20 years of career adaptation among workers who encounter challenges during vocational training; and (3) analyzing 250,000 company reports linked to GLOBE leadership practices to identify organizational and managerial characteristics that help explain how quickly employees are laid off around the world.
+Recent projects include (1) analyzing social support networks on large-scale online platforms following recurring, industry-wide mass layoffs; (2) analyzing 250,000 company reports linked to GLOBE leadership practices to identify organizational and managerial characteristics that help explain how quickly employees are laid off around the world and (3) examining 20 years of career adaptation among workers who encounter challenges during vocational training.

-Methodologically, I use a range of methodological approaches, including (natural) experiments and large-scale qualitative and quantitative data collection and analysis techniques such as web scraping and natural language processing (e.g., sentiment analysis and topic modeling) to turn text into analyzable quantitative data.
+Methodologically, I use a range of approaches, including (natural) experiments and large-scale qualitative and quantitative data collection and analysis techniques such as web scraping and natural language processing (e.g., sentiment analysis and topic modeling) to turn text into analyzable quantitative data.

 Working Groups